gnocchixyz/gnocchi/doc/source/architecture.rst

 handles the time series manipulation, since none of these storage technologies handle time series natively.

-The three *Carbonara* based drivers are working well and are as scalable as their back-end technology permits.
+The four *Carbonara* based drivers are working well and are as scalable as their back-end technology permits.
 Ceph and Swift are inherently more scalable than the file driver.